 - A. Classification seniority

 - B. Office seniority

 - C. County seniority

-- D. Final total score of the appropriate eligibility list

 Where employees have the same classification seniority date and seniority cannot be resolved by the above formula, any such tie shall be broken at the time of hire or promotion by drawing lots.